mikumeda/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/sender-rewriting-scheme.md

   - Mail User forwarding
 - Messages that are autoforwarded (or redirected) from a customer's on-premises environment and relayed through Exchange Online.

-It is important to note that SRS rewriting is used to prevent spoofing of unverified domains.
-You should send messages only from domains that you own and for which you have verified your ownership through the Accepted Domains list.
+It's important to note that SRS rewriting is used to prevent spoofing of unverified domains.
+You should send messages only from domains that you own and for which you've verified your ownership through the Accepted Domains list.
 For more information about Accepted Domains in Microsoft 365, see [Manage accepted domains in Exchange Online](/exchange/mail-flow-best-practices/manage-accepted-domains/manage-accepted-domains).

 > [!NOTE]
 > SRS rewriting does not fix the issue of DMARC passing for forwarded messages.
 Although an SPF check will now pass by using a rewritten **P1 From** address, DMARC also requires an alignment check for the message to pass.
 For forwarded messages, DKIM always fails because the signed DKIM domain does not match the **From** header domain.
 If an original sender sets their DMARC policy to reject forwarded messages, the forwarded messages are rejected by Message Transfer Agents (MTAs) that honor DMARC policies.

-This scenario causes Non-Delivery Reports (NDRs) to be returned to Exchange Online instead of the original sender, which is the case when SRS is not used.
-Therefore, part of the SRS implementation is to reroute returning NDRs to the original sender if a message cannot be delivered.
+This scenario causes Non-Delivery Reports (NDRs) to be returned to Exchange Online instead of the original sender, which is the case when SRS isn't used.
+Therefore, part of the SRS implementation is to reroute returning NDRs to the original sender if a message can't be delivered.

 The following sections present different autoforwarding scenarios and information on how SRS handles them.